ODonnchadha/react-18-managing-state/README.md

         - Custom hooks.
     - INSTALL:
         - GIT.
 Source control.
 NODE.JS.
 (Use LTS.) create-react-app with VSCode and Prettier code formatter.
 Run Prettier on save.
-        - Auto formet: Install Prettier extension.
-Setting: Formet on save.
+        - Auto format: Install Prettier extension.
+Setting: Format on save.
 Check box.
 (Optional.)
         - Not using PropTypes or TypeScript.
 Use plain CSS.
 Copy/paste code.
     - APPLICATION:
         - Modified 'start' to begin both the app and the mock API.